RHasnath/phonetic_alphabet/README.md

 #Python script
 #Version 1.0

-A tiny script that converts a given string to phonetic alphabets.
-Options are available for English and Spanish languages.
+It is tiny Python script that converts a given string to phonetic alphabets.
+User has the option to select between English and Spanish.
 Standalone .exe file can be used for easy execution.